A Simply Amazing Opportunity for all Aspiring Medical Professionals in the USA & Canada!

 - Visit the only street in the world where 2 Nobel Prize Winners resided – Nelson Mandela and Archbishop Desmond Tutu.

 - See a wide range of African wild-life.

-Attendees of previous Programs having a great time at the Emergency Medicine and Critical Care simulation facility!
+Attendees of previous programs having a great time during the 4 days of intensive medical and surgical skills traning!